datajoint/sci-viz/docs/src/concepts/dev_instructions.md

 ## .env

-for running frontend_gen.py you need this variable in your .env file
+To specify the location of your spec sheet you need this variable in your .env file

 ```bash
 DJSCIVIZ_SPEC_PATH=test/test_spec.yaml